 Alternatively, the education provider may withdraw from the IBMS accreditation process.
 This will not prejudice future applications by the education provider for accreditation of the programme.

-If IBMS Education and Professional Standards Committee has any concerns about the accreditation being declined these will be discussed with the Education Lead who was lead for the accreditation panel and the Executive Head of Education.
+If IBMS E&PSC raises concerns about the accreditation being declined these will be discussed with the Education Lead for the accreditation panel and the Executive Head of Education.

 Following IBMS Education and Professional Standards Committee consideration: